Last update: March 9, 2020

 Colours for Colour Corps

-Supreme Master Dark Blue Beret Patch Vice Supreme Master Light Blue Beret Patch Master Gold Beret Patch Faithful Navigator White Beret Patch District Marshall Green Beret Patch Assembly Commanders Purple Beret Patch Colour Corps No Beret Patch Former Vice Supreme Masters Blue Beret Patch Former Masters Gold Beret Patch Past Faithful Navigators White Beret Patch
+Supreme Master Dark Blue Beret Patch Vice Supreme Master Light Blue Beret Patch Master Gold Beret Patch Faithful Navigator White Beret Patch District Marshal Green Beret Patch Assembly Commanders Purple Beret Patch Colour Corps No Beret Patch Former Vice Supreme Masters Blue Beret Patch Former Masters Gold Beret Patch Past Faithful Navigators White Beret Patch

 Full Drill Manual